cometbft/cometbft/docs/rfc/rfc-101-p2p-bad-peers-checktx.md

 purposes, there is an alternative implementation: expanding `ResponseCheckTx` with an additional field.
 This field `neverValidTx` would be `false` by default.
 If a transaction could never have been valid, in addition to indicating this with a non-zero response code from `CheckTx`, the application would set this field value.

+Another proposal is to expand this, by allowing the application to explicitly instruct CometBFT on whether to ban a peer or not.
+This requires adding yet another field to `CheckTx`: `banPeer`.
+The field can have the following values:
+- `0`(default): do not ban peer
+- `1`: decrement peer reputation (if such a mechanism exists in the p2p layer)
+- `2`: ban the peer and disconnect

 **Adding support for peer banning**